 Now the decision isn’t as easy.
 While the Frenzy is still a popular pistol round buy, you might get more value out of utility and armor.

 Here’s an easy way to make your mind up: If you’re playing Jett, or a duelist who can frag up, it’s worth getting the Frenzy.
-If you’re a more-utility heavy Agent like Omen (with his 400 Creds Paranoia nowadays), maybe opt for armor over the Frenzy.
+If you’re a more-utility heavy Agent like Omen, maybe opt for armor over the Frenzy.

 Treat the Frenzy as an SMG, not a pistol